-Whether you're a festival virgin or a seasoned pro, your mobile battery dying is still the worst.
-We've picked out a few battery saving tips and ideas to help your phone make it through the festival season.
+Whether you're a festival virgin or a seasoned pro, your mobile battery dying is the worst.
+Here's a few battery saving tips to help your phone make it through festival season.

-If you Google “festival tips” one of the most common suggestions is to just leave your shiny smartphone safely at home, and to either go without it (gasp!) or to get yourself a cheap ‘festival phone’ instead.
+If you’ve got your festival tickets at the ready and are busy Googling “festival tips”, you’ll know that one of the most common suggestions is to just leave your shiny smartphone safely at home, and to either go without it (gasp!) or to get yourself a cheap ‘festival phone’ instead.

 How to save battery

 If, after forking out for your festival ticket, you’re a little strapped for cash and getting a new phone isn’t going to happen, we’ve got you.

 We thought we’d help by rounding up some battery life saving tips and ideas to help your phone survive festival season.

 Turn down screen brightness